ksu-hmi/AI-Powered-Preventive-Healthcare-System1/README.md

 >Sprint 2
 focusing on developing a predictive healthcare system using machine learning and AI.
 >Sprint 2
-will be adding a model to analyse the heart disease dataset
+will be adding a model to analyse the heart disease dataset.
+More input to come, after I explore the dataset
 >sprint2